Star Trek Beyond: Marketing

 A teaser trailer for the film was released on December 14, 2015, and was criticized by some fans for focusing too much on action, and for featuring the Beastie Boys song "Sabotage", which many considered out of place, despite its use in the first film of the rebooted series.
 Pegg expressed similar thoughts of dissatisfaction with the teaser, saying that he "didn't love it" because "I know there's a lot more to the film."
 He interpreted the trailer to be a way of the marketing team saying, "Come and see this movie!
 It's full of action and fun!"
 A second trailer was released on May 20, 2016, to warmer reviews.
 A third and final trailer was released on June 27, 2016, featuring Rihanna's single "Sledgehammer".

 Release

 Theatrical

-The film was released in 2D, RealD 3D, IMAX 3D and Barco Escape.
 In August 2014, it was announced that Paramount had pushed back the release of the film to 2016, for the 50th anniversary celebration of the debut of Gene Roddenberry's original sci-fi series.
 In December, it was announced that the film was to be released on July 8, 2016.
-In September 2015, the film's release date was pushed back to July 22, 2016.
+In September 2015, the film's release date was pushed back two weeks from its original release date of July 8, 2016, to July 22, 2016.
 The film was released in Dolby Cinema format in selected theaters.
 The film had its Australian premiere in Sydney on July 7.